What to Do

 Adjacent to Fort Williams Park, The Portland Head Light is the most photographed lighthouse in America, and the oldest in Maine.

-With over 90 acres of recreational space, there are opportunities to picnic, fly a kite, stroll paths, tour the Arboretum, walk the cliffside loop, explore the rocky beach, and enjoy the playground.
-In advance of your visit print out our scavenger hunt or pick one up at the Greeter’s Shed located in Central Parking.
-There are three food vendors, Gorgeous Gelato, Bite Into Maine, and Cousins Maine Lobster this season offering lobster rolls, sandwiches, and, gelato.
+Fort Williams Park is spread across more than 90 acres of recreational area, providing visitors with a plethora of activities to indulge in.
+You can plan a picnic, fly a kite, walk along the pathways, explore the rocky beach, tour the Arboretum, take a walk on the cliffside loop, or enjoy the playground.
+Before your visit, you can print out our scavenger hunt or pick one up at the Greeter's Shed, located in Central Parking.
+There are also three food vendors - Gorgeous Gelato, Bite Into Maine, and Cousins Maine Lobster - offering a variety of delicious food options, such as lobster rolls, sandwiches, and gelato.

 The Lighthouse